pp072/anki_google_image_loader/README.md

 # anki_google_image_loader

-it is a plugin for Anki for adding image to word from Google
+This is a plugin for dding an image from Google to a word card in Anki